torinkwok/ZeroInk/README.md

 # ZeroInk
-ZeroInk is an Xcode syntax theme.
+ZeroInk is an Xcode syntax theme (as shown in following figure).
 I hope you love it.

 ## How to Use?
 Put this file in `~/Library/Developer/Xcode/UserData/FontAndColorThemes` then restart Xcode.
 Make the folder if it doesn't already exist.